Foodservice Utility Carts Buying Guide

 If you have various flooring materials in your business, choose casters that can easily transition between hard to soft floors.

 You can also get non-marking cart casters that prevent damage on linoleum, wood, and tile floors.
-Commercial carts that have casters with bumpers protect against scuffs on furniture, walls, and doors.
+Some commercial carts that have casters with bumpers protect against scuffs on furniture, walls, and doors.

 Utility carts can have anywhere from two to four shelves.